SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nuzzles my head.
 "What'd Dashie want?"

 "She wanted to know about a specific math concept.
-She wanted to know if it could help her flying."
+She wanted to know if it could help her flying.
+I tried to explain it, but I lost her about two paragraphs in.
+I tried a simplified version, this seem to satisfy her.
+She left with a look that said she still didn't understand."

-"Did you explain it to her?"

-"I tried.
-I lost her about two paragraphs in."

-"What'd you do to help her then?"
+"Okay, what'd you do after she left?"

 I start to run my hoof in circles over Pinkie's cutie mark.
-"I explained a simplified version to her."

-"Did it help her?"

-"She seemed satisfied with it and left with a look that said she still didn't understand."

-"Would it have helped her if she did understand?"

-"I don't think so."

-"Okay, what'd you do after she left?"

 "Mostly studying and helping more ponies that came in for the same books as before.
 I stopped to eat for lunch and dinner, but not much else happened."

 "So you got all your studying done you needed to?"

 "Yes, I lost track of time at the end, but I did get it all done.
 Sorry."

-Pinkie nuzzles my hoof.
+Pinkie starts to play with my mane.
 "You don't need to apologize, I understand."

 We lay in silence for a minute before I ask, "How'd your day go?"